OliviaLynn/Arduino-Trigger-Relay-Module/README.md

 ## Installation

-- Simply clone this repo to your local machine using `https://github.com/OliviaLynn/Arduino-Trigger-Relay-Module.git`
+- Upload the Arduino sketch onto your Arduino
+- Make sure to keep your Arduino connected to your computer to allow serial communication

 ### Running
 - Run from your shell: